gRastello/Mankai/doc/native_functions.md

 `(* n1 n2 ... nm)`

-Where `n1`, `n2`, ..., `nm` are all expressions that evaluate to numbers returns the multiplication of all arguments together i.e. `n1 * n2 * ... * nm`.
+Where `n1`, `n2`, ..., `nm` are all numbers returns the multiplication of all arguments together i.e. `n1 * n2 * ... * nm`.
 A runtime error is reported if any of the given arguments do not evaluate to a number.

 #### Using `*` as unary operator
 When `*` is used as a unary operator it just returns its argument i.e. `(* n)` is equivalent to `n` with the exception that if `n` does not evaluate to a number then a runtime error is reported.